phuwn/phuwn.wtf/content/pages/bookshelf.md

 - [Computer Networking: A Top-Down Approach](https://www.amazon.com/Computer-Networking-Top-Down-Approach-6th/dp/0132856204) - The best book for approaching networking, I think.

-- [**Emotional Intelligence**: Managing Emotions to Make a Positive Impact on Your Life and Career](https://www.amazon.com/Emotional-Intelligence-Managing-Emotions-Positive-ebook/dp/B00LSMNRQ8) - A book will show you how to heighten your EQ and improve your personal and work life, including how to.
+- [**Emotional Intelligence**: Managing Emotions to Make a Positive Impact on Your Life and Career](https://www.amazon.com/Emotional-Intelligence-Managing-Emotions-Positive-ebook/dp/B00LSMNRQ8) - A book will show you how to heighten your EQ and improve your personal and work life.

 - [**The Economic Naturalist**: In Search of Explanations for Everyday Enigmas](https://www.amazon.com/Economic-Naturalist-Explanations-Everyday-Enigmas/dp/0465003575) - a simple and yet unique way to learn and solve business-logic puzzles in life.

 ## Read and ...Rotten

-Some I had finished, and some of them I have never passed page 100 but I'll soon continue to read.
-They are all worth to read, trust me.
+Some I had finished, and some I have never passed page 100 but I'll soon continue to read.
+They are all worth your time, trust me.

-- [**Grokking Algorithms**: An Illustrated Guide for Programmers and Other Curious People](https://www.amazon.com/Grokking-Algorithms-illustrated-programmers-curious/dp/1617292230) - A friendly guide book show you how to learn complicated stuff like algorithms in a simple illustrated way.
+- [**Grokking Algorithms**: An Illustrated Guide for Programmers and Other Curious People](https://www.amazon.com/Grokking-Algorithms-illustrated-programmers-curious/dp/1617292230) - A friendly-guide book show you how to learn complicated stuff like algorithms in a simple illustrated way.

 - [**Being Happy!**](https://www.amazon.com/Being-Happy-Andrew-Matthews/dp/0843128682) - Humorous text that work towards improving the quality of life for everyone.